Darmstadt American rock-throwing incident: Incident

 They threw a 10 lb rock at a Mercedes-Benz driven by Karin Rothermel, 41, hitting her in the chest and killing her instantly.
 Sitting in the passenger seat, Rothermel's 75-year-old grandmother was critically injured, her 75-year-old grandfather in the backseat was slightly injured.
 At this point they moved to the other side of the bridge, and began hurling rocks at cars moving in the opposite direction, causing one car to crash as it swerved to avoid the rocks.
 The three then dropped an 18 lb stone onto a BMW driven by Sandra Ottmann, 20, who was driving her grandparents home from a meal celebrating her grandfather's birthday.
-The rock hit Ottman in the head, killing her.
+The rock hit Ottmann in the head, killing her.

 The rock-throwers, aged 18, 17 and 14, were convicted of double murder and attempted murders in three cases and given terms of 8-and-a-half years, 8 years and 7 years in juvenile facilities; the 14-year-old was given seven years.
 As the 4th panel chamber of Germany's Federal Court of Justice discarded their appeal, the judgement became final on July 10, 2001.

 The three were released early for good behavior and supposed to return to the United States after serving half of their sentences.
 While Wise was released in September 2003 and Griff in May 2004, Bissessar remained past the halfway point of his sentence to finish work on a painting course, so that he was released on the same day as Griff.
 The three returned to the United States.

 Later incidents

 A similar rock throwing occurred near the same base in 2003; no one was injured.
-The children involved ranged in age from 4 to 9 years old.
+The children involved ranged in age from 5 to 9 years old.